-Subsection 14(1) An employer, or a person acting on behalf of an employer, shall not refuse to employ or to continue to employ or otherwise discriminate against a person in regard to employment or a term or condition of employment on the basis of a prohibited ground of discrimination, or because of the conviction for an offence that is unrelated to the employment of the person.
+Subsection 14(1): An employer, or a person acting on behalf of an employer, shall not refuse to employ or to continue to employ or otherwise discriminate against a person regarding employment or a term or condition of employment on the basis of a prohibited ground of discrimination, or because of the conviction for an offence that is unrelated to the employment of the person.

 3. RECRUITMENT AND SELECTION

-3. 1 The University is proactive in recruiting diverse and qualified applicants, using targeted recruitment techniques (i.e., cluster hiring, where institutional underrepresentation exists).
-The University strives to ensure that equal opportunity and accommodation, as appropriate, is afforded to those who seek employment with the University.
+3.1 The University intentionally seeks out qualified applicants using targeted recruitment techniques (i.e., cluster hiring, where institutional underrepresentation exists).
+The University strives to ensure that targeted recruitment techniques, as appropriate, are afforded to those who seek employment with the University.

-3.2 Where appropriate, advertisements for positions shall include a statement demonstrating the University’s commitment to equity and diversity.
+3.2 Advertisements for positions shall include a statement asserting the University’s commitment to equity, diversity inclusion, anti-racism and Indigenization.

 a) For positions covered by the MUN-MUNFA Collective Agreement, the text of the statement shall be that which is outlined in that collective agreement.

-b) For other positions, the text of the statement shall be determined, with appropriate consultation, by the Director of Human Resources or the Director of Faculty Relations, and the Vice-Provost, EDI-AR, as applicable.
+b) For other positions, the text of the statement shall be determined, with appropriate consultation, by the Director of Human Resources, the Director of Faculty Relations, and the Vice-Provost, EDI-AR, as applicable.

-3.3 Selection of candidates is on the basis of merit as per the requirements of the position and any collective agreements, policies and procedures.
+3.3 Selection of candidates is based on of qualifications as per the requirements of the position and any collective agreements, policies and procedures.
 In accordance with the University’s Workplace Accommodation policy, candidates for employment will be accommodated, as appropriate, during the application and selection process.

 4.1 The University is also committed to retaining qualified employees by:

 - being accountable for achievement of common goals respecting equity, diversity, inclusion and anti-racism.

-4.3 An employment equity assessment is performed on each new or revised University-wide, non-academic policy before it is approved by the Policy sponsor for submission to Vice-Presidents Council, to determine whether there is an impact on employment, as it relates to equity.
+4.3 An employment equity assessment is performed on all new and revised University-wide, non-academic policies, before it is approved by the Policy sponsor for submission to the President’s Advisory Team, to determine whether there is an impact on employment, as it relates to employment equity.